How to Get a Product to Market

-There are 2 main routes to market once your product is protected and developed.
+There are 2 main routes to bring a product to market once your idea is protected and developed.
 These two routes are:

 There are other options available for introducing your product to industry such as selling your intellectual property protection, but there are few instances in which this is beneficial.
 Often a person or company can lose out money by selling up at this stage, as the value of your intellectual property is minimal when not marketed compared to its potential turnover, if successful at market.
 Therefore, the potential royalties that could be accrued over a period of time may far outweigh any lump sum offered to you at such an early stage.

-It is important to remember there is no set route.
-Each new inventor will find their own path and although hearing other peoples' experiences can be beneficial, you will ultimately have to find the right route to suit you and your product.
+It is important to remember there is no set route for how to get a new product on the market.
+Each new inventor will find their own path and although hearing other peoples’ experiences can be beneficial, you will ultimately have to find the right route to suit you and your product.